-Akelius owns fifty thousand rental apartments in metropolitan cities such as New York, Boston, Toronto, Paris, London, Berlin, Copenhagen and Stockholm.
+Akelius owns 45,000 rental apartments in metropolitan cities such as New York, Boston, Toronto, Paris, London, Berlin, Copenhagen and Stockholm.

 Akelius strives to give a better living in growing, soulful, metropolitan cities.